 Why is this error message appearing?

 From the last few days, I was trying to run a C++ program but the error is showing.
 I don’t understand why.
 I changed the compiler settings after seeing a YouTube video.
-It was working until the file name was Main.cpp
+It was working until the file name was Main.cpp and when in the next program I gave another name it started showing the error.
+I do not understand how to read the error messages.

 #include <iostream> //iostream allow us to load pre-built libraries.